godfathr/ThumbnailWebExample/README.md

 # Image Thumbnail Creator Web (MVC) Example
-Example of how to use the ImageThumbnailCreator NuGet package from https://github.com/godfathr/ImageThumbnailCreator
+Example of how to use the ImageThumbnailCreator 2.0.0 NuGet package from https://github.com/godfathr/ImageThumbnailCreator

 All necessary sample files are included in the project.

-Just clone the project and run the MVC application.
+Simply clone the project and run the MVC application.

-For details of how the app uses the NuGet package, follow the comments in the HomeController.
+***For details of how the app uses the ImageThumbnailCreator NuGet package, follow the comments in the HomeController.